CBD and Muscle Recovery: A Deep Dive

 Hunter is a former college football player.
 He was never a regular starter, but he skips over that part when he’s telling stories about his glory days.
 His only serious injury in college happened at an off-campus party – the result of an act preceded by the words, “Hey, Josh!
 Watch this!”

 He’s in his early 30s now, and works as a mortgage consultant at a local bank branch.
 He spends most of his work days at his desk and hasn’t exercised regularly in a few years.
-He gets occasional bouts of minor knee pain he blames on his football days, and tried CBD Recover after a friend recommended it.
+He gets occasional bouts of minor knee pain he blames on his football days (it's just age), and tried cbdMD Recover after a friend recommended it.
 It worked for him.

 The morning of day one went smoothly enough – 30 minutes of light to moderate work on an elliptical machine.
 But the next day, he succumbed to the horrors of DOMS, and complained all day.